Workplace wellness

 Workplace wellness, also known as corporate wellbeing outside the United States, is a broad term used to describe activities, programs, and/or organizational policies designed to support healthy behavior in the workplace.
-This often involves health education, medical screenings, weight management programs, and onsite fitness programs or facilities.
-Recent developments in wearable health technology have led to a rise in self-tracking devices as workplace wellness.
-Other common examples of workplace wellness organizational policies include allowing flex-time for exercise, providing onsite kitchen and eating areas, offering healthy food options in vending machines, holding "walk and talk" meetings, and offering financial and other incentives for participation.
-Over time, workplace wellness has expanded from single health promotion interventions to describe a larger project intended to create a healthier working environment.
+This often involves health education, medical screenings, weight management programs, and onsite fitness programs or facilities or off site retreats.
+It can also include flex-time for exercise, providing onsite kitchen and eating areas, offering healthy food options in vending machines, holding "walk and talk" meetings, and offering financial and other incentives for participation.

 Companies most commonly subsidize workplace wellness programs in the hope they will reduce costs on employee health benefits like health insurance in the long run.
-Although the academic debate is still unsettled, existing research has failed to establish a clinically significant difference in health outcomes, prove a return on investment, or demonstrate causal effects of treatments.
+Existing research has failed to establish a clinically significant difference in health outcomes, proof of a return on investment, or demonstration of causal effects of treatments.
 The largest benefits have been observed in groups that were already attempting to manage health concerns, which indicates a strong possibility of selection bias.
-Additionally, this rationale has been critiqued for conflating productivity with physical and emotional wellbeing and prioritizing profit-centric measures over genuine attempts to create a healthy workplace environment.

 History

 Wellness programs originated in the early 1900s, as labor unions fought for workers' rights and as employers saw the advantages of having a vital, alert, and rested workforce.
 A few key manufacturers invested in programs to keep their employees healthy and productive.
-For example, in 1905 Milton Hershey started building a leisure park for employees of the Hershey Chocolate Factory, wanting a "more pleasant environment for workers and residents than any typical factory town of the time".
-We witnessed the implementation of regulated hours, negotiated salaries, and a fresh emphasis on occupational risks during this time.

-1950s

-In the 1950s, as America was recovering from the Second World War, employers were faced with an influx of returning veterans, as well as an increase in women entering the workforce.
-Companies started using a more structured approach to their employees' wellbeing, with the introduction of alcoholism-related programs to help reduce workplace accidents and stop alcohol and substance abuse.
-These initiatives took shape as Employee Assistance Programs (EAPs), expanding to include help for mental health issues such as depression and PTSD.
-Larger corporations also experimented with new employee fitness programs, promoting the importance of physical activity as well as leisure time.
-In the later half of the decade, Dr. Halbert L. Dunn, chief of the National Office of Vital Statistics, introduced the concept of "high-level wellness" to encourage individuals to maximize their potential progress towards better living.
-His work didn't significantly change workplace wellness yet, but it laid the groundwork for what was to come in the next 20 years.
+In the 1950s, Dr. Halbert L. Dunn, chief of the National Office of Vital Statistics, introduced the concept of "high-level wellness" to encourage individuals to maximize their potential progress towards better living.